GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (184) .md

 **At Higher Tiers**: In addition to the benefits noted above, for each tier beyond minimum, you may choose to have the spell reach out 3 yards further or reduce the casting time by 1 action (to a minimum of 1).

 **Critical Failure**: You find some complications occur.
-If you were attempting to heal a hemorrhage, the save suffers a penalty equal to the tier of the spell and the recover takes an additional number of rounds equal to the spell's tier.
-If attempting to inflict harm with the spell, you suffer an incapacitation save with a penalty equal to the spell's tier.
+If you were attempting to heal a hemorrhage, the save suffers a penalty equal to the tier of the spell and the recovery takes an additional number of rounds equal to the spell's tier.
+If attempting to inflict harm with the spell, you suffer an incapacitation save with a penalty equal to the spell's tier instead.

 [Coagulaturgy Spell]: # " This spell was suggested by Ian Barnhart, possibly inspired by his character- a Beserk functioning as the party's doctor. "